 Improving Health Equity through Optimal Language Access

 Addressing social determinants of health can be a very complex and layered process.
 At GLOBO, our mission is to help organizations counteract the negative effects that limited-English proficiency has on a person's health by providing accessible, high-quality language support.
-If you're interested in improving health equity for the vulnerable populations in your community, download our free Health Equity Checklist—with it, we'll also send our Guide to Designing Your Ideal Language Access Plan.
+If you're interested in improving health equity for the vulnerable populations in your community, download our free Health Equity Checklist—with it, we'll also send our guide, Best Practices for Working with an Interpreter.

 Stay up to date.

 Stay connected with tips, resources & stories on language access.